Joe Douglas, the Eagles' top scout, has climbed the ranks to become one of the NFL's top talent evaluators - Philly

 Production over ‘measurables’

 That was evident in his first draft with the Eagles last year.
-Their first-round pick, defensive end Derek Barnett, ran only a 4.88 forty and jumped just 31 inches at the combine.
+Their first-round pick, defensive end Derek Barnett, ran only a 4.88-second 40 and jumped just 31 inches at the combine.
 He didn’t have the twitchy athleticism of Myles Garrett, the first overall pick.
 But he broke Reggie White’s sack record at the University of Tennessee.

 The Eagles took him with the 14th pick and he ended up being a valuable part of their defensive line rotation during their Super Bowl run.